MISP/misp-book/administration/README.md

 #### Adding a new organisation:

-To add a new organisation, click on the Add Organisation button in the administration menu to the left and fill out the following fields in the view that is loaded:
+To add a new organisation, click on the "Add Organisation" button in the administration menu to the left and fill out the following fields in the view that is loaded:

 ![Fill this form out to add a new organisation.](figures/add_org.png)

-*   **Local organisation:** If the organisation should have access to this instance, tick this checkbox.
+*   **Local organisation:** If the organisation should have access to this instance, tick the checkbox.
 If you would only like to add a known external organisation for inclusion in sharing groups, uncheck it.
 *   **Organisation Identifier:** Name your organisation.
 If you want to add a picture, you should add a file on the webserver using the 'Server Settings menu'.
 Picture should have the same name.
 To learn more about server settings menu, [click here](#server-settings).
 *   **Uuid:** Unique identifier.
 If you want to share organisation between MISP multi-instance, use the same Uuid.
 *   **A brief description of the organisation:** A word for describing the organisation.